directvt/vtm/doc/architecture.md

 - At startup vtm creates a new or connects to an existing desktop session.
 - The desktop session is hosted in a forked and detached vtm process (desktop server).
-- The session is tied to an operating system's named pipe (desktop session connection point).
+- The session is tied to the desktop id.
-- The connection point unique name is coined from the creator's UID or specified explicitly.
 - Only the session creator can access the session (for non-elevated users).
+- The desktop id is coined from the platform-specific creator UID unless explicitly specified.
 - The regular user and the elevated user are different independent users despite having the same username.
 - The session allows multiple access in real time.
 - Users can disconnect from the session and reconnect later.
-- Sessions with different connection points can coexist independently.
+- Sessions with different desktop ids can coexist independently.
-- Applications are launched/terminated by the user within the current desktop session.
-- Non-DirectVT application runs a pair of operating system processes: terminal process + application process.
+- Non-DirectVT application runs a pair of operating system processes: terminal process + application process, attached to the `DirectVT Gateway` desktop window.
 - The terminal process is a fork of the original desktop server process, running `Terminal Emulator` or `Teletype Console` in `Built-in Application` mode.
-Terminating this process will automatically close the application.
+Terminating this process will automatically close the `DirectVT Gateway` desktop window.
 - The session exists until it is explicitly shutted down.

 Interprocess communication relies on the DirectVT binary protocol, multiplexing the following primary channels: